 - Match Type: Use the match type that works best for your purpose.
 In most situations, the default (Equals to) match works well.
 See Match types below for more details.

 - Value: If you have an imputed value for your page, turn this option on and enter that value in the field.
-See Ecommerce transactions
+See About goals, goal Value for more information.

 To track transactions, you'll need to add Ecommerce tracking code to your shopping cart.
-This allows Google Analytics to calculate the Revenue and ROI metrics from purchases on your site.
-However, it's often useful to also create a Destination Goal to signal the completion of an ecommerce transaction.
-Setting up a Destination Goal will allow you to see the percentage of sessions that resulted in at least one transaction (i.e., this will be the conversion rate for that Goal).
+This allows Analytics to calculate the Revenue and ROI metrics from purchases on your site.
+However, it's often useful to also create a destination goal to signal the completion of an ecommerce transaction.
+Setting up a destination goal will allow you to see the percentage of sessions that resulted in at least one transaction (i.e., this will be the conversion rate for that goal).

 - Match Type: Typically, Begins with is the best choice for shopping pages, since shopping cart URLs often append a number of parameters to the end of the URL to pass data to the Ecommerce server.
 You can test your shopping cart to determine the structure of the URL and set the match accordingly.
 See Match Types below for more details.